PouryaMansouri/98FinalProject/README.md

 🚀 **Deliverables:** An application equipped with structured logging using Structlog, Elasticsearch for log management, final performance optimizations, and an enhanced user interface.

-By combining these four sections, you embark on a comprehensive development journey that covers project setup, advanced RSS feed scraping, real-time updates, user dashboards, structured logging, and much more.
+By combining these four sections, you embark on a comprehensive development journey that covers project setup, advanced RSS feed scraping, periodic updates, user dashboards, structured logging, and much more.
 Good luck, and may your quest through Django and RSS feed aggregation be an unparalleled triumph! 🌟🚀🐳